Definition and Background

 The correct answers can be found below the references.

 1. A 67-year-old woman complains of enlarged lymph nodes in her neck and underarms.
 Her body temperature is 39°C, she is drowsy and sweaty and there is pallor and dryness of the skin.
 The patient is breathless and complains of dizziness and chest pain.
 The CBC reveals anemia and decreased platelets.
 The biopsy of the neck node indicates >15 centroblasts per HPF.
 Follicular lymphoma is a primary diagnosis.
 What stage of FL can be diagnosed in this patient according to the result of a histological examination?

 2. The highest risk of relapse of FL is in the presence of…

 - 5 risk factors

-3. A 59-year-old white farmer was diagnosed with follicular lymphoma stage 2, a week ago.
-There were 13 centroblasts per hpf in the histological study of biomaterial obtained from the cervical lymph node; CT revealed two affected nodes above the diaphragm.
+3. A 59-year-old white farmer was diagnosed with follicular lymphoma stage 2 a week ago.
+There were 13 centroblasts per HPF in the histological study of biomaterial obtained from the cervical lymph node and a CT revealed two affected nodes above the diaphragm.
 What is the treatment strategy for this stage of FL?

 - Radiotherapy, watch and wait strategy.

 - Monotherapy with Rituximab, watch and wait strategy.